 Public accounting firms are looking to hire throughout the coming year — not just in preparation for tax season.
 Job growth is healthy, and there's a high demand for top talent in public accounting jobs at all levels.

-Public accounting firms are taking advantage of every available recruiting strategy — from employee referrals to wooing back former staff, according to the 2018 Robert Half Salary Guide.
-Both experienced CPAs and entry-level professionals are enjoying increased opportunities, and many public accounting firms continue to recruit top students while they are still in college.
+Public accounting firms are taking advantage of every available recruiting strategy — from employee referrals to wooing back former staff.
+Both experienced CPAs and entry-level professionals are enjoying increased opportunities, and many public accounting firms are using temporary workers until a full-time hire can be found.

 While public accounting jobs traditionally don't share the same work-life balance that private accounting positions offer, some firms have started to introduce compressed workweeks, telecommuting and flexible work schedules.
 To improve retention, many organizations also are providing their best performers with bonuses, raises, promotions, increased vacation time, mentoring and professional development programs.

 Public accounting professionals are in demand in cities across the United States.
 Find temporary jobs in your city, and see what employers are looking for in these hot cities: